nicoburns/wuff/README.md

 ## Files

-- `woff2` directory contains a copy of https://github.com/google/woff2/
+- The `woff2` directory contains a copy of https://github.com/google/woff2/
+- The `old` directory contains the initial translation of the C++ code into Rust
-- `src` directory contains a translation into Rust
+- The `src` directory contains a rewrite into idiomatic Rust

 ## Status

-- Most of the decoder is translated and compiles
+- The decoder is translated and compiles
-- Code is not in a working state
+- The code is not in a working state
-- Development is not currently active